 Mistakes are an inevitable, even essential, part of life and learning.
 Think about the way a baby learns to walk.
 Was anyone there to point out incorrect technique?
-Fortunately for babies, when they are learning to walk they don’t care about all the rules of gravity and balance and posture.
-They simply one day decide they are going to try walking.
-And, after a few falls and stumbles, they get it!
+When babies learn to walk they don’t care about all the rules of gravity and balance and posture.
+They simply one day decide they are going to try walking, and, after some falls and stumbles, they get it!

-- Maintain your own child-like curiosity for learning and trying new things
+Maintain your own child-like curiosity for learning and trying new things

-- Don’t be too quick to correct mistakes
+Don’t be too quick to correct mistakes

-- Avoid scolding and negative emotions around mistakes
+Avoid scolding and negative emotions around mistakes

-- Maintain a positive and light-hearted spirit
+Maintain a positive and light-hearted spirit

-When a mistake occurs, just think, “”Ah!
-How interesting!””
+When a mistake occurs, just think, “Ah!
+How interesting!”
 Then move on.
 No judgment, no worries.
 Just get up and try again.
 If we can learn to do this ourselves, and then in turn help the children we love do this, what a powerful tool for life we will be giving!